 Step 2 To add a service policy rule, perform the following steps:

-to display the Add Service Policy Rule Wizard.
-For more information about service policy rules, see the “Adding a Service Policy Rule for Through Traffic” section.
+a.
+Click Add to display the Add Service Policy Rule Wizard.
+For more information about service policy rules, see the firewall configuration guide.

-to apply the rule to the global policy.
-Click
+b.
+Click the Global - applies to all interfaces radio button to apply the rule to the global policy.
+Click Next.

 Note NetFlow actions are available only for global service policy rules and are applicable only to the class-default traffic class and to traffic classes with traffic match criteria of “Source and Destination IP Address (uses ACL)” or “Any traffic.”

 Step 3 In the Rule Actions screen, click the NetFlow tab.